Forgotten oil and gas wells linger, leaking toxic chemicals

 Knowing that benzene has seeped into some of her water, she has a nagging suspicion that the rare cancer that killed her mother might have been related to wells leaking toxic chemicals on her ranch.
 She will likely never know for sure.

-But more than anything, she wants justice for the land, her cattle — and the legacy her family bequeathed to her.
+More than anything, she wants justice for the land, her cattle — and the legacy her family bequeathed to her.
 This is where she spread the ashes of her parents.

 “My greatest fear when I lay down every night, even before this well became unplugged, is what if I do something to screw up the history of this ranch, that’s still being written?”
 Watt asked.